-Malaria transmission only occurs in the northeast of the country in the Mpumalanga and Limpopo Provinces (including Kruger National Park) and in Kwa-Zulu Natal north of the Tugela River (see Map 3-41).
+Malaria transmission only occurs along the border with Zimbabwe and Mozambique, specifically in Vembe and Mopane district municipalities of Limpopo Province, Ehlanzeni district municipality in Mpumalanga Province, and Umkhanyakude in Kwazulu-Natal Province.
+This area includes Kruger National Park (see Map 3-38).
 Plasmodium falciparum is the predominant species and is universally resistant to chloroquine.
-Visitors to these areas should be on a malaria chemoprophylaxis regimen and should be advised about mosquito precautions.
-Malaria in the northeastern game reserves occurs throughout the year but is seasonal; the highest transmission occurs from October through May, peaking from February to early May.
+Visitors to these areas should be on a malaria chemoprophylaxis regimen and should be advised to take mosquito precautions.
+Malaria in the northeastern game reserves occurs throughout the year but is seasonally variable; the highest transmission occurs from September through May, peaking from February to early May.
 The risk to visiting travelers is low.
-A study conducted in 1999 estimated a case rate of 4.5 cases per 10,000 visitors in April, a high-transmission month.
-The South African Department of Health recommends malaria chemoprophylaxis for all travelers visiting from September through May and mosquito-avoidance measures for the rest of the year.
+Preventing mosquito bites is the first line of defense against malaria.
+The South African Department of Health recommends malaria chemoprophylaxis for all travelers visiting malaria risk areas from September through May and mosquito-avoidance measures for the rest of the year.
 CDC recommends chemoprophylaxis at all times of the year (see Chapter 3, Yellow Fever & Malaria Information, by Country).

 Tick-bite fever caused by rickettsial species is common in South Africa.
+The incidence rate for visitors from Europe is estimated to be 4%– 5%.
 The disease is characterized by an eschar at the bite site, regional adenopathy, and a maculopapular to petechial rash.
 Hikers and campers in rural areas who are exposed to ticks are especially at risk.
 Measures should be taken to prevent tick bites (see Chapter 2, Protection against Mosquitoes, Ticks, & Other Arthropods).
 Travelers who are taking doxycycline for malaria chemoprophylaxis may have some protection against tick-bite fever, but no studies exist to support or refute this viewpoint.
 Taking doxycycline only as prophylaxis for tick-bite fever (as opposed to taking it for malaria chemoprophylaxis) is not recommended.

 As with most destinations, the risk of travelers’ diarrhea depends on style of traveling and food choices.
-A fluoroquinolone, such as ciprofloxacin, can be prescribed to self-treat diarrhea.
+A fluoroquinolone, such as ciprofloxacin, can be considered for self-treatment of moderate to severe diarrhea.